ubinux/dnf-plugin-tui/README.md

                   └──────────────────────────────────────────┘

-       - No  : GPLv3 packages will not be selected and not display in the next step.
+       - No  : GPLv3 packages will not be selected and displayed in the next step.
        - Yes : GPLv3 packages can be selected as same as the other packages.
  ```